Gun rights activist defeats five-term GOP congressman in Colorado primary

 In a tweet Tuesday, Trump told Boebert: “Congratulations on a really great win!”

-Boebert, who also has flirted with the fringe QAnon conspiracy, will be favored in the November election against Diane Mitsch Bush, a former Democratic state legislator who ran against Tipton in 2018 and won the party’s nomination handily Tuesday.
+Boebert, who also has flirted with the fringe QAnon conspiracy theory, will be favored in the November election against Diane Mitsch Bush, a former Democratic state legislator who ran against Tipton in 2018 and won the party’s nomination handily on Tuesday.
 Trump won the district by 12 percentage points in 2016.

-Boebert, a gun rights activist, owns Shooters Grill in Rifle, Colo., where the staff carries their weapons as they serve customers who can order a “Guac 9” burger or a “Turkey Ham Uzi Melt.”
+Boebert, a gun rights activist, owns Shooters Grill in Rifle, Colo., where the staff carries their weapons as they serve customers, who can order a “Guac 9” burger or a “Turkey Ham Uzi Melt.”

 Boebert is among a handful of Republican candidates who have toyed with the fringe QAnon conspiracy theory that a secret government official named “Q” is revealing a corrupt “deep state” that Trump is fighting against to save the country.
 Boebert hasn’t gone as far as some others, like Georgia House candidate Marjorie Taylor Greene, who is a professed believer, but during an interview on a QAnon-aligned show said she hoped the theories were true.